harrimd/cmsc848q_multihop_project/README.md

 **Abstract**

-While question answering (QA) models perform well in open-book settings, these models can create false chains of reasoning in the presence of contradictory evi- dence.
+While question answering (QA) models perform well in open-book settings, these models can create false chains of reasoning in the presence of adversarially contradictory evidence.
 In doing so, such models engage in a form of confirmation bias that may be misleading or even harmful to an information-seeking agent.
-We analyze how different forms of adversarial data affect multi-hop QA model reasoning, using ALBERT, and find that QA systems are able to answer XX% of questions in this environment.
-We introduce adversarial knowledge in the evidence sources and propose a novel QA approach that includes evidential reasoning to answer ques- tions while citing contradictory information as evidence as a means to measure uncertainty.
-We validate this approach through a pilot user study to show the impact of including positive and negative evidence on multi-hop QA using the HotPotQA dataset.
+We evaluate how different forms of adversarial data affect multi-hop QA model reasoning, using a RoBERTa model pre-trained on HotpotQA, and find that multi-hop QA systems are affected by contradictory evidence 44.75% of the time.
+We introduce contradictory information in the evidence sources and evaluate multi-hop QA reasoning by manually validating our approach to show the impact of including contradictory evidence in multi-hop QA using the HotpotQA dataset.